orchestral/orchestra/docs/themes.md

 <a name="definition"></a>
 ### Theme Definition File

-In order Melody Theme Manager to register and use your theme, please include a `screenshot.png` file with dimension of 300px x 225px and a definition file `theme.json`
+In order Melody Theme Manager to register and use your theme, please include a `screenshot.png` file with dimension of 300px*225px and a definition file `theme.json`

 	{
 		"name"        : "Default Theme",